Application for a Grant

 2. Other Research Contributions

-Describe any other contributions to research and the advancement of knowledge within the last six years, including your research contributions to non-academic audiences (e.g., general public, policy-makers, private sector or non-profit organizations, etc.).
+Describe any other contributions to research and the advancement of knowledge within the last six years, including your research contributions to non-academic audiences (e.g., general public, policy-makers, private sector, not-for-profit organizations, etc.).
 See SSHRC’s Guidelines for Effective Knowledge Mobilization for examples of other contributions.

 3. Most Significant Career Research Contributions